apache/incubator-pegasus-website/_docs/en/clients/java-client.md

 cd pegasus-java-client
 ```

-Choose the version you want and build it; it is advisable to use the [latest release version](https://github.com/xiaomi/pegasus-java-client/releases):
+Choose the version you to use and build the client.
+It is recommended to use the [latest release version](https://github.com/xiaomi/pegasus-java-client/releases):

 ```bash
 git checkout v2.0.0